wotakumoe/wotaku/jp.md

 ---

 # Everything Japan
 Everything about Japan in one page!
-Language, culture, history, mytholody & more.
+Language, culture, history, mythology & more.

 <br>